byzheng/my-website/content/post/compare-radiation/index.md

 ## Yearly total radiation

-We calculated the yearly total radiation and then anomaly of tatal radiation from 1990 to 2022.
+I calculated the yearly total radiation and then anomaly of tatal radiation from 1990 to 2022.

 <div class="figure">